-"The Security Forces museum already had an exhibit about military working dogs," said Tracy English, 37th TRW Office of History and Research director.
-"Moving the Nemo Memorial next to it made perfect sense."
+"The Security Forces museum already had an exhibit about military working dogs," said Tracy English, 37th TRW Office of History and Research director, "Moving the Nemo Memorial next to it made perfect sense."

 The original Nemo Memorial was dedicated Nov.
 15, 2005 in remembrance of the Dec.
-4. 1966 predawn attack on Tan Son Nhut Air Base, Republic of Vietnam Nemo saved his handler's life in the assault and helped repel the Viet Cong while losing his right eve and suffering a gunshot wound to the face.
+4, 1966 predawn attack on Tan Son Nhut Air Base, Republic of Vietnam Nemo saved his handler's life in the assault and helped repel the Viet Cong while losing his right eve and suffering a gunshot wound to the face.

-In June 1967, the Air Force directed Nemo be returned to the United States as the first sentry service.
-Nemo spent most of his Air Force Base in late 1972.
+In June 1967, the Air Force directed Nemo be returned to the United States as the first sentry memorial has been reproduced dog officially retired from active service.
+Nemo spent most of his bished by local artist Phil Brink, retirement years at the Departa former Airman.
+Cummings ment of Defense Dog Center on said the committee also plans to Lackland assigned to a permanent "There were many members of erect an additional marker at the kennel before dving at Andrews Air Force Base in late 1972.